pedrodelclaro/qrcode-frontendmentor/README.md

 ### What I learned

-Used this exercise to pratice basic contents of html, CSS and, especially, flexbox that i recently learn through The Odin Project's course.
+Used this exercise to pratice basic concepts of html, CSS and especially flexbox that i recently learn through The Odin Project's course.

 ## Author